iexel/fontus/README.md

 ####Hierarchical templating

 The web pages consist of hierarchical blocks (header, footer, menu, master-page, etc.).
-JSP tag files (`.tag`) are used for templating (as an alternative to third party frameworks such as Apache Tiles).
-See [this](http://stackoverflow.com/a/3257426/2842067) StackOverflow answer for details on using the tag files for templating.
+JSP `.tag` files are used for templating (as an alternative to third party frameworks such as Apache Tiles).
+See [this](http://stackoverflow.com/a/3257426/2842067) StackOverflow answer for details on using `.tag` files for templating.

 ####Authentication and authorisation

 Spring Security 3.2 framework is used to define user access to a web-page on per-role basis.
 Some pages change their appearance depending on the user's permissions.

+####Internationalisation and localisation

+The application is internationalised (with Spring MVC) and localised for two languages.

 ####User input validation